jbroadway/docs/docs/2021.1/creator-tools/references/whitelist-of-allowed-components.md

 # Whitelist of allowed components

 Flipside Studio uses a whitelist to verify the scripts that can be attached to your characters and sets.
 This helps keep our users secure and also prevents a whole host of bugs from happening due to the wide variety of components available in the Unity game engine.

+The following is a list of whitelisted Unity and third party components that can be used in custom characters and sets.

 :table